 000 year, 2020 dir.
 Aitan Ebrahimoff film still 01:51, single-channel, color hd video OOO (2020) encapsulates the potentialities of both Regurgitations and Purge.
 Taking self-isolation as the starting point it is revealed that there's a deity in my house that needs feeding.
 The text for the video is ripped from personal anecdotes, Jung's 'Liber Novus' (2009), and meditations on human sacrifice and ritual feeding.
 I act as a vacant avatar, an uncanny vessel uttering the text during the performance.
 The video dips in and out of present/past, personal/alien, real/unreal, swinging between matter and memory.
 The now-future is central to Regurgitations.
 The now-past is Purge.
-As I research decolonial theory and practice, notably through Laura Millan's intensive decolonial workshop, I'm starting to consider my migrant history and how trauma seeps into our bodies.
-I'm interested in a new intersection: the relationship between the stomach, food, ingestion, and the hunger created by a history of displacement.
-Bessel van der Kolk's (2014) research on how to alleviate trauma it through language and mindbody practices - such as deep-tissue massage, meditation, and dance - is a helpful starting point in considering how to relate and represent the experiences of previous generations, now ghosts.
-How do I relate to the turbulent histories of my ancestors?
-To what extent might I exoticize my own heritage, creating mythologies in place of realities?
-My grandparents were exiled from their homes under nationalist and fascist regimes, both in Eastern Europe and Iran.
+As I research decolonial theory and practice, notably through Laura Millan's decolonial workshop, I'm researching my migrant history and how trauma seeps into our bodies.
+I'm interested in the relationship between the food, ingestion, and the hunger created by a history of displacement.
+Bessel van der Kolk's (2014) research on how to alleviate trauma through language and mindbody practices - such as deep-tissue massage, meditation, and dance - is a helpful starting point in considering how to relate and represent the experiences of previous generations.
+How do I relate to the turbulent histories of my ancestors who are now ghosts?
+To what extent might I exoticize my Persian heritage, creating mythologies in place of realities?
+My grandparents were exiled from their homes under nationalist and fascist regimes, both in Iran and Eastern Europe.
 I don't wish to literally translate these materials but explore them in relation to my own subjectivity.
 This is a first-person point of view archival experiment.
 Situating Regurgitations and Purge are pipelines to help funnel my artistic research.
-They inform one another, but have key concerns and identities of their own, as well as existing in different artistic and academic contexts.
+They inform one another, but have key concerns and identities of their own.
 Regurgitations is concerned with text; how to gather, manipulate and use it as a tool to restage media.
-As an artistic direction, it is inspired by such works as Richard Serra's seminal video Television Delivers People (1973); Ryan Trecartin's absurdist Site Visit (2014); Lynn Hershman Leeson's (1995) multiple-identity video confessionals; and Hito Steyerl's (2014) video installation Liquidity Inc. which combines the language of commerce with mystical soundbites from Bruce Lee.
-Regurgitations is an archaeology of the near future, using post internet materials to uncover observations about contemporary humanity.
+As an artistic direction, it is inspired by such works as Richard Serra's seminal new media work Television Delivers People (1973); Ryan Trecartin's absurdist multilayered installation Site Visit (2014); Lynn Hershman Leeson's (1995) psychoanalytic video confessionals; and Hito Steyerl's (2014) video installation Liquidity Inc. which combines the language of commerce with mystical soundbites from Bruce Lee.
+Regurgitations is an archaeology of the near future, using post-internet materials to uncover observations about contemporary humanity.